vbotka/ansible-freebsd-jail/README.md

 [Ansible role.](https://galaxy.ansible.com/vbotka/freebsd_jail/) FreeBSD Jails' Management.

-Please feel free to [share your feedback and report issues](https://github.com/vbotka/ansible-freebsd-jail/issues).
+Feel free to [share your feedback and report issues](https://github.com/vbotka/ansible-freebsd-jail/issues).
+Contributions are welcome.

 ## Supported platforms

 This role has been developed and tested with [FreeBSD Supported Production Releases](https://www.freebsd.org/releases/).

 This may be different from the platforms in Ansible Galaxy which does not offer all released versions in time and would report an error.
-For example: `IMPORTER101: Invalid platform: "FreeBSD-11.3", skipping.`
+For example: `IMPORTER101: Invalid platform:
+"FreeBSD-11.3", skipping.`

 ## Requirements